 What Is It Used For?

-Because of the added torque and weight, worm drive circular saws are ideal for cutting stacks of lumber and knotted wood.
-Also, it wouldn’t take much to convert the saw to cut concrete, a bit like an angle-grinder.
-Of course, torque is crucial if you are sawing dense material.
+Thanks to the added torque and weight, worm-drive circular saws are ideal for cutting stacks of lumber and knotted wood.
+It is sometimes also possible to convert the saw to cut concrete, similar to an angle grinder.
+Torque is critical if you are sawing dense material.

 Makes Plunge Cuts

-The added length of the saw enables making plunge cuts easier.
-It means that you can cut shapes into the wood with less effort.
+The extra length of the saw means making plunge cuts is easier.
+This enables you to cut shapes into the wood with less effort.
 It also means you have greater flexibility with your cutting techniques.

 Better for Right-Handed Carpenters

-Another important advantage of a worm drive saw is the motor sits at the rear, while the blade mounts on the left.
-So, if you are a right-handed carpenter, you get a clear view of the cutting line.
+On a worm drive saw, the motor sits at the rear, with the blade mounted on the left.
+If you are right-handed, this means you will have a clear view of the cutting line.

 Cuts Hard Material

 Hardwood and knots should pose no problem with the power of a worm drive circular saw.
 They also cut concrete.

-Worm drive saws weigh a lot more than a sidewinder, so they place more strain on your hands and wrists while operating one.
-The average worm drive saw weighs 14 to 16 pounds.
+Worm drive saws weigh a lot more than a sidewinder, so they require more strength in your hands and wrists.
+The average worm drive saw weighs 14 to 16 pounds, compared to the 8 or 9 pounds of a sidewinder.

-All power tools need some kind of maintenance.
-However, a worm drive circular saw needs considerably more attention and lubrication than a sidewinder model.
+All power tools need some level of maintenance.
+However, a worm drive saw requires more attention and lubrication than a sidewinder model.

-Worm drive circular saws are more expensive to buy.
-For this reason, they are more likely to appeal to professionals or seasoned woodworkers.
+Worm drive saws are more expensive than sidewinder saws.
+For this reason, they are usually only purchased by professional carpenters or very keen amateurs.

 What Is a Sidewinder (Direct Drive) Circular Saw?

-As the name suggests, the motor is mounted on the side of the saw.
-That allows it to drive the circular saw blade without the need for additional gears.
-This is called “direct drive,” and sidewinder saws are often called direct-drive saws.
+A sidewinder saw takes its name from the fact that the motor is mounted on the side of the saw.
+This allows it to drive the circular saw blade without the need for extra gears.
+This method is called “direct drive”, and sidewinder saws are often referred to as direct-drive saws.

 As energy doesn’t need to be transferred through gears, sidewinder saws are faster, usually spinning at about 6,000 RPM.
 When you compare this to the 4,500 RPM of a worm drive saw, it is a significant increase.